 In Velvet Assassin you play Violette Summer, a World War II British Assassin sent alone into German territory with no official backing to disrupt the Nazi plots and help the allies win the war from behind the scenes.
-Velvet Assassin is inspired by the true story of British secret agent Violette Szabo.
-Szabo was, in the end, captured and deported to Germany from the German controlled territory she was captured.
+Velvet Assassin is inspired by the true story of British secret agent Violette Szabo who was captured during World War II and deported to Germany from the German controlled territory she was captured.

-The game begins with you in a hospital bed, with morphine syringes scattered around you, while not clear to players on the circumstances it appears the players are suffering from injuries obtained in their last assassination attempt.
+Velvet Assassin begins with you in a hospital bed, with morphine syringes scattered around you, while not clear to players on the circumstances it appears the players are suffering from injuries obtained in their last assassination attempt.
 Loaded up on morphine players begin to drift into a series of dreams, recounting 12 previous missions for you to experience first hand.
-Violette is by no means a junior assassin though and despite starting your first mission equipped with nothing but a dagger and must rely on your ability to execute stealth attacks by sneaking up on German soldiers is unmatched and the reason you’ve been chosen for these beyond enemy line assassinations to turn the tide of World War II.
+Violette is by no means a junior assassin though and despite starting your first mission equipped with nothing but a dagger you’ll find your ability to execute stealth attacks on German soldiers is unmatched and the reason you’ve been chosen for these beyond enemy line assassinations to turn the tide of World War II.

 - Inspired by the true story of a British secret agent in the World War II era.

-- Enemies have their own backstories and personalities to give the game more realism.
+- Enemies have their own backstories and personalities to give the game additional realism.

 Review Platform: PC